Dry mouth can be incredibly uncomfortable, even if you’ve only experienced it for a short while.

 Regardless of the cause of your dry mouth, it’s important to do something about it.
 Dr. Vyas suggests the following:

 - Chew gum or suck on hard candy.
-Chewing sugarless gum or sucking on sugar-free hard candy seems to help some people.
-Make sure it’s sugar-free, though.
+Chewing sugarless gum or sucking on sugar-free hard candy helps some people.
+Make sure it’s sugar-free, though, to avoid calorie and carb overload.

 - Avoid alcohol, caffeine and acidic juices.
 This means you should stay away from that daily coffee or latte and juices made from citrus fruits as well as that glass of wine in the evening.
-Watch out for hidden alcohol, too, in things like mouthwashes.
+Watch out for hidden alcohol, too, since they hide in things like mouthwashes.

 - Moisten your food.
 Moisten all dry foods with broth, sauces, milk or melted butter.
 Since your salivary glands aren’t producing enough saliva, this will make it easier to chew and swallow.